MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-with-server-in-python.md

    session_id = response.session_id
    ```

-1. Create or call a model in Python that you'll publish as a web service.
+1. Create or call a model in Python that you publish as a web service.

    In this example, we train a SciKit-Learn support vector machines (SVM) model on the Iris Dataset on a remote R Server.
 This dataset is available here: http://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html